chrisjwelly/notes/android-dev/kotlin.md

 ```
 Essentially, you got to set the 1) layout manager and 2) the adapter to the view.

 Now the problem that we currently have is that the cards cannot be pressed.
 Nothing happens when you click on it.
-To change this, you should go to the innter class and make some inits!
+To change this, you should go to the inner class and make some inits!
 ```kotlin
 inner class MyViewHolder(itemView: View) : RecyclerView.ViewHolder(itemView) {
     // I think this is adding properties to the class